Getting arrested can have a lasting impact on your life. Many people who face criminal charges are understandably worried and anxious that:

 Defense negotiated a Dismissal in the case

 Need a criminal lawyer in Tyler, TX?
-To learn more about how we can help you achieve desirable outcomes for your case, contact the Tyler, Texas Law Office of D. Matt Bingham, PLLC today to schedule your free initial consultation.
+To learn more about how we can help you achieve desirable outcomes for your case, contact the Tyler, Texas Law Office of D. Matt Bingham, PLLC today to schedule your initial consultation.